 Alternative libraries that cover parts of libcurl's features, in A-Z order:

 - Beast is a C++ header-only library serving as a foundation for writing interoperable networking libraries by providing low-level HTTP/1, WebSocket, and networking protocol vocabulary types and algorithms using the consistent asynchronous model of Boost.Asio.

 - C++ Requests: Curl for People, a spiritual port of Python Requests. (based on libcurl)

 - A C++ library for "easy FTP client functionality.
 It features resuming of up- and downloads, FXP support, SSL/TLS encryption, and logging functionality."

 - Has a URLStream class.
 This C++ class allow you to download a file using HTTP.
 See demo/urlfetch.cpp in commoncpp2-1.3.19.tar.gz

 - Does HTTP and FTP transfers (both ways), supports file: URLs, and an API for URL parsing.
 The utility fetch that is built on libfetch is an integral part of the FreeBSD operating system.

-- (Not widely used anymore) More complex and harder to use than libcurl is.
+- (Not used anymore) More complex and harder to use than libcurl is.
 Includes everything from multi-threading to HTML parsing.
 The most notable transfer-related feature that libcurl does not offer but libwww does, is caching.